4d/docs/website/translated_docs/es/ServerWindow/processes.md

 The activity of the process is the percentage of time that 4D Server has devoted to this process (ratio).
 The window provides the following information for each process:

-- Type of process (see below),
+- Tipo de proceso (ver abajo),
 - Sesión/Información:
     - Proceso 4D - en blanco,
-    - User process - 4D user name,
+    - Proceso usuario - Nombre del usuario 4D,
-    - Web process - URL path,
+    - Proceso web - ruta URL,
 - Nombre del proceso,
 - Number of the process (as returned by the [`New process`](https://doc.4d.com/4dv19/help/command/en/page317.html) command for example).
 The process number is the number assigned on the server.
 In the case of a global process, this number may be different from that assigned on the client machine.
 - Current state of the process,